-Transportation in Walt Disney World is changing with the reopening of the parks and there is a bunch of new information you need to know.
-Whether you’re planning on taking the Monorail, Disney Skyliner, Buses or Boats, there are a lot of changes the next time you ride on one of them.
+Transportation in Walt Disney World has now changed with the reopening of the parks and there is a bunch of new information you need to know.
+Whether you’re planning on taking the Monorail, Disney Skyliner, Buses, or Boats, there are a lot of changes the next time you ride on one of them.

-In this post we’ll bring you up to speed on all the different Disney World transportation methods and what you need to know before you go.
-We’ll let you know the opening dates for each transportation method, and the best way to get from your hotel to each of the parks.
+In this post, we’ll bring you up to speed on all the different Disney World transportation methods and what you need to know before you go.
+We’ll let you know the opening dates for each transportation method, the latest news, and the best way to get from your hotel to each of the parks.

 We’ll also let you know how transportation wait times have changed and if any of them are a better choice given the current health situation.

 (NEWS 10/2/20) – It’s being rumored that Disney World has discontinued the Minnie Van Service and it won’t be coming back.

 Disney has announced that the monorail stop at the Polynesian Resort will be closed from November 2, 2020, through July 2021.
 Find out all the details in the “News” section of this post.

 What we want to point out is that patience is going to be required on your next trip to Walt Disney World.
 If you go at all during the phased reopening, it’s going to be a much different experience than you are used to in Disney World.
 With new safety measures, it’s going to take some time do get used to the changes.

 We also want to warn you that things are bound to change between now and the coming months, and guests need to adapt to whatever new rules Disney decides to implement in the various transportation systems across property.
 Even since July, we’ve had a bunch of transportation changes already.

 We hope that we will be able to answer any questions you have and let us know if we leave something out.
 Thankfully there aren’t that many changes to transportation as there are with the parks, hotels and restaurants.

 Before we get started, here are some other recent posts that will help you with all your planning needs for the Disney World reopening period: